brennanleblanc0/Uncursus/README.md

 Credits :

-Me : Script To Patch Procursus Installtation For Unc0ver
+Yaya4 : Script To Patch Procursus Installtation For Unc0ver

 https://github.com/ProcursusTeam : For The Bootstrap

 https://github.com/coolstar : For The Procursus Deploy Script

+brennanleblanc0 : Update the script to iOS 14 as well as updating the default packages

 Thanks To: